|The original: Zak

 | Back in 1996, when the original Zak game

 was barely eight years old, some German fans got

 impatient waiting for a sequel.
 Maniac Mansion had a

-in sight!
+sequel in sight!
 So they decided to make one.
-The project was
+The

 The 'Zak 2 project' was very ambitious, which meant it would not be finished quickly.
 Its great strength - its quality- became its great weakness.
 The project relied on unpaid volunteers, especially students.
 As the years went by, people kept leaving the project (presumably as they got 'real' jobs).
 In one interview (in 2003) a team member said the whole team had changed twice, just since 2000!
 Even Pohle left 'for personal reasons.'
 Each time I check, someone else has left the team and someone else has joined.

 At first the team called themseves "Masterton Software" and "Invincible Creative" and the web site zak2.de was active from 1999.
 A demo was released in April 2000: click here for technical details and a complete list of who did what.

 In the first half of 2001, the Zak 2 website completely disappeared.
 In October 2001 the original project team leader, Titus Miloi, left the project.
 Most fans thought the project was dead, so they started a new one: Zak McKracken 'Between Time and Space',

 The original project reappeared in April 2002, renamed 'Zak McKracken and the Alien Rockstars.'

 For most of 2003 and 2004, very little happened on the original fan project's web site.
 Then in the middle of 2004, the site was replaced by an 'update in progress' graphic.
 It appears that Clem, the team leader, left the team, and took a lot of material with him.